Restaurants could be in trouble as their menu costs soar and grocery stores lower their prices.

 “Restaurants have to be careful about raising their costs,” said Kurt Schnaubelt, managing director at Alixpartners – a restaurant and hospitality consulting firm.
 “The consumer has too many other options.”

 Restaurateurs are trying to boost their bottom-line to offset labor costs driven by minimum wage raises nationwide.
-States such as New York, New Mexico, and Massachusetts raised their minimum wage to or above $11 dollars, the highest reported increases in the country, according to the National Conference of State Legislatures.
+States such as New York, New Mexico, and Massachusetts raised their minimum wage to or above $11, the highest reported increases in the country, according to the National Conference of State Legislatures.

 Seattle, Washington takes first place with the reported minimum wage almost reaching $15 an hour.